 Part 1 – Planning: Clear thinking leads to clear writing

-- Adapt your tone of voice for different platforms
+- Identify your brand tone of voice

 - Identify your purpose and objectives

-- Step-by-step guide to planning marketing materials and product information
+- Step-by-step guide to planning

 - How to write a first draft quickly